 Prevention and Management of ADHD

-Preventing and managing ADHD involves a multifaceted approach encompassing behavioral interventions, medication, and environmental modifications.
+Preventing and managing ADHD involves a multifaceted approach encompassing behavioural interventions, medication, and environmental modifications.

-Behavioral therapy, such as behavioral parent training and school-based interventions, teaches individuals coping skills, organizational strategies, and impulse control techniques.
+Behavioural therapy, such as behavioural parent training and school-based interventions, teaches individuals coping skills, organisational strategies, and impulse control techniques.

 Environmental modifications, including structured routines, clear expectations, and sensory accommodations, create supportive environments conducive to attention and focus.